vatpac-technology/sops/docs/aerodromes/Brisbane.md

     **BN ADC:** "DEF, Traffic is ABC, an A320, departing from the opposite direction parallel runway to the South-West.
 Runway 19R, Cleared to Land"
     **DEF:** "Cleared to Land Runway 19R, DEF"

-## Parallel Runway Operations - Runway Selection
+## Parallel Runway Operations
+Refer to [Parallel Runway Separation Standards](../../separation-standards/parallelapps) for more information

+### Runway Selection
 Aircraft shall be assigned the following runways for departure when PROPS are in progress:

 | Aircraft tracking | Runway  |